awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ## Permissions<a name="troubleshooting-athena-permissions"></a>

-### Access Denied Error when querying Amazon S3<a name="troubleshooting-athena-access-denied-error-when-querying-amazon-s3"></a>
+### Access denied error when querying Amazon S3<a name="troubleshooting-athena-access-denied-error-when-querying-amazon-s3"></a>

 This can occur when you don't have permission to read the data in the bucket, permission to write to the results bucket, or the Amazon S3 path contains a Region endpoint like `us-east-1.amazonaws.com`\.
-For more information, see [When I run an Athena query, I get an "Access Denied" error](http://aws.amazon.com/premiumsupport/knowledge-center/access-denied-athena/) in the AWS Knowledge Center\.
+For more information, see [When I run an Athena query, I get an "access denied" error](http://aws.amazon.com/premiumsupport/knowledge-center/access-denied-athena/) in the AWS Knowledge Center\.

-### Access Denied with Status Code: 403 error when running DDL queries on encrypted data in Amazon S3<a name="troubleshooting-athena-access-denied-error-when-querying-amazon-s3-encrypted"></a>
+### Access denied with status code: 403 error when running DDL queries on encrypted data in Amazon S3<a name="troubleshooting-athena-access-denied-error-when-querying-amazon-s3-encrypted"></a>

 When you may receive the error message Access Denied \(Service: Amazon S3; Status Code: 403; Error Code: AccessDenied; Request ID: *<request\_id>*\) if the following conditions are true: